 The Veteran Rapid Retraining Assistance Program (VRRAP) offers education and training for high-demand jobs to Veterans who are unemployed because of the COVID-19 pandemic.
 Keep reading to find out if you’re eligible and how to apply.

 To be eligible for this program, you must meet all the requirements listed here.

-- At least 22 years old, but not older than 66, and
+- You’re at least 22 years old, but not older than 66, and

-- Unemployed because of the COVID-19 pandemic, and
+- You’re unemployed because of the COVID-19 pandemic, and

-- Not rated as totally disabled because you can’t work, and
+- You’re not rated as totally disabled because you can't work, and

-- Not enrolled in a federal or state jobs programs, and
+- You’re not enrolled in a federal or state jobs program

 What types of education and training programs does VRRAP cover?

 VRRAP covers education and training programs approved under the GI Bill and Veteran Employment Through Technology Education Courses (VET TEC) that lead to high-demand jobs.
 These include associate degrees, non-college degrees, and certificate programs.
 The Department of Labor determines what’s considered a high-demand job for VRRAP.

 What benefits can I get through this program?